 A card offering can also drive customer loyalty and engagement as well as increase the barrier of switching to another provider.

-3. Lending and credit providers can launch their payment card in just weeks
+3. Lending and credit providers can launch their payment card

 Today’s cloud-based card issuing and processing services allow lending providers to design a card solution that supports their business goals and existing architecture.
 Cards can be either connected to existing loan balances or linked to a separate credit account handling specifically card transactions.
 Third option is a prepaid account which is topped up based on the available credit.
 In practice, the lender tops up a prepaid card from the credit line, making funds available at the card account in real time.